WinDerek/motd-generator/README.md

 > `script` is a utility program in Linux kernel and you do not need to install any other packages.
 > Currently the `script` on macOS is out dated, and doesn't support the `-c` option.
 I will try to get around it in future.

+The above motd file generation steps can also achieved by simply execute `make`.

 ## Example

 Here I use it to show a message for anyone who logs into the server of our lab.